What If I'm Rejected for Car Insurance?

 If you've been rejected for car insurance, your first step is to request another quote from a different company.
 In fact, it's a good idea to solicit several quotes since every insurance company assess risk differently.
 Try a mix of larger and smaller companies to exhaust all of your options and get several different points of view.

 While the process of looking for insurance can be frustrating, don't give up even if you get multiple rejections.
 If you're caught driving without insurance, you could be subject to fines, license suspension, impoundment, and possibly even jail time.
 This also can complicate your chances of getting traditional coverage at reasonable rates in the future.

 You can expedite the process of finding coverage after being denied by exploring a few different options.

 Look for high-risk policies

 Many insurance companies specialize in providing "high-risk" or "non-standard" policies.
-This type of coverage is intended for drivers who've been denied traditional insurance for legal reasons such as bad driving histories and poor credit.
+This type of coverage is intended for drivers who've been denied claims or traditional insurance for legal reasons such as bad driving histories and poor credit.

 Qualifying for high-risk insurance means you might have limited options since it's not available from every insurer.
 You can expect to pay higher than average for high-risk insurance, though comparing quotes can help you find the best rate.

 Get insurance through your state assigned risk pool

 The state assigned risk pool is a last resort for the most difficult-to-insure drivers.
 To qualify for your state assigned risk pool, you typically have to prove that you've been rejected a set number of times, depending on your state's laws.
 Most policies offered through state assigned risk pools provide the minimum coverage required to legally drive in that state.